 Christmas is right around the corner.
 Is your heart beating like you just ran a 5k?
 Are you having a bit of trouble falling asleep as you mentally add new items to your “to do” list?
 Does the sound of Christmas music make you anxious instead of joyful?
-Do the Instagram pictures of others’ houses beautifully decorated for the holidays make you feel ho…ho…hopeless?
+Do the Instagram pictures of others’ houses beautifully decorated for the holidays (already?
+In November??) make you feel ho…ho…hopeless?

 For me, the answer to those questions would be a definite “yes”!
 Every year for many years I entered this “Season” with unmistakable tension and moments of panic.
 My husband calls it “pinging”.

 This is the bounce-off-the-wall thing I do when I feel overwhelmed about an event coming up.
 It’s the worst in December.
 A month filled with anxiety over baking, decking the halls, entertaining, presents, and creating special Christmas memories for everyone.

 If you asked me, I would have said I was doing all of it so that everyone close to me would have a perfect Christmas.
 In case you haven’t heard, there is no such thing as a perfect Christmas.